 Being sleep-deprived messes with your hormone levels and depletes your energy, resulting in ineffective workouts and cravings for sugar as a source of quick energy.
 What’s more, your body repairs itself best when you’re sleeping.

 Need some motivation to switch off that series?
 A study at Stanford University had 1 000 volunteers report the number of hours they slept each night.
 The people who got less than eight hours of sleep per night had higher body fat content.
 Aim for seven to eight hours a night.

 2. Take a Break

 Allow at least 24 hours between workouts and give yourself at least one day off every week.
-Usually three to four days of strength training weekly is the most your body can handle.
+Usually, three to four days of strength training weekly is the most your body can handle.
 (In fact, you can get amazing results with just two a week.)
-A hard workout won’t help if you don’t allow adequate recovery time.
+A hard workout won’t help if you don’t allow adequate rest days.

 3. Feed your Muscles

 Studies show that getting a four-to-one ratio of carbs to protein within half an hour of your workout is the best way to offset muscle damage.

 4. Listen To Your Body

 Ignoring muscle soreness or tightness is like continuing to drive your car when the “check engine” light flashes on the dashboard: it just sets you up for bigger problems.
 If you start to feel pain during exercise, pause to stretch or stop your workout completely.
 Even better, make time to stretch before or after your routine to keep your body running at its best.